-Crypto-investments encapsulate anything cryptocurrency-related be it initial coin offerings (ICO), crypto-investment funds or crypto coins or tokens.
+Crypto assets encapsulate anything cryptocurrency-related be it initial coin offerings (ICO), crypto-investment funds or crypto coins or tokens.
 Crypto (or digital) currencies have no backing from a central bank and therefore have no intrinsic value, which can cause their value to fluctuate wildly.
-Over the past year, we have seen the values of many cryptocurrencies skyrocket, but we have also seen them plummet.
+Over the past year, we have seen the values of many crypto assets skyrocket, but we have also seen them plummet.
 Common digital currencies include Bitcoin, Ethereum, and Ripple.

-What to Keep in Mind When Investing in Crypto-investments
+What to Keep in Mind When Investing in Crypto Assets

-When you see how quickly the price for cryptocurrencies increases, it can seem quite alluring to invest, but it is important to keep a few things in mind.
+When you see how quickly the price for crypto assets increases, it can seem quite alluring to invest, but it is important to keep a few things in mind.

 - International scope: the company can be located anywhere in the world.
 If the company is outside B.C. or Canada, it may be impossible to recover your funds if there is a problem.
 Even if it is domestic, there is a risk you won’t be able to recover your funds.

-- Price volatility: the price of a cryptocurrency can swing up and down significantly.
+- Price volatility: the price of a crypto asset can swing up and down significantly.
 Make sure to understand your risk tolerance before investing.

-- Lack of liquidity: it may be hard to find a buyer at a fair price for a cryptocurrency if you choose to sell.
+- Lack of liquidity: it may be hard to find a buyer at a fair price for a crypto asset if you choose to sell.

-- May not be a security: if a cryptocurrency or coin is not a security, investor protections under securities laws do not apply
+- May not be a security: if a crypto asset or coin is not a security, investor protections under securities laws do not apply

-- Unregulated companies: investors in cryptocurrency are highly reliant on unregulated companies.
+- Unregulated companies: investors in crypto assets are highly reliant on unregulated companies.
 Some of these companies may lack appropriate internal controls and therefore might be more susceptible to fraud and theft than regulated companies.

-The North American Securities Administrators Association (NASAA) released a video regarding the risk associated with cryptocurrencies and ICOs.
+The North American Securities Administrators Association (NASAA) released a video regarding the risk associated with crypto assets and ICOs.

 Investing in Marijuana